shashiguru/OtpGeneratorAndValidator/README.md

 ## Create an instance of MSSQL
 1. Open command prompt and type `sqllocaldb create localserver` to create a server.
 2. Connect MSSQL with window authentication and use server name as `(localdb)\localserver`.

+## Assumptions:
+  ### Generate:
+    1. Entered email id should be valid email address.
+    2. Email address should be ends with domain name of `dso.org.sg`.
+    3. Email Id will be validated against the database, if email present in db then checks the generated date and time
+      a. if generated datetime is more than 1 minute then it will ask user to try after 1 minute.
+      b.
+If generated datetime is less than 1 minute then it will generate the new OTP.
+    4. If Email Id not present in db then it will create a record under db with OTP and return OTP to user.

+  ### Validate:
+    1. Entered email address should be present in database.
+    2. If present in database then it will checks
+      a.
+If generated datetime is less than 1 minute then it will check the entered Otp, if otp is correct then it will return as `Successfully validated`
+          If otp is not correct then it will increase tryCount to 1 and return as `Otp invalid`.
+      b.
+If generated datetime is more than 1 minute then it will return as `Timeout for entered Otp`
+    3. If not present in database then it will return error as `Email not found`

+## Test Results:

 ## Run unit test:
 1. Build your application and run all the test cases